medvedevgroup/SibeliaZ/README.md

 working directory.
 It will contain a GFF file "blocks_coords.gff" containing coordinates of the found blocks, a directory "block" with FASTA file containing the sequences of the blocks, and file "alignment.maf" with the actual alignment.
+It is possible to skip the alignment (use the -n switch) step and produce only coordinates of the blocks if the alignment is not needed for downstream analysis.

 SibeliaZ has other parameters affecting the running time, sensitivity and the output, which are described below.